XIADENGMA/XIADENGMA/README.md

 The next learning direction is Computer Vision.
 I hope to be a full-stack engineer in the future.

 - 🔭 I’m currently working on something cool 😉
-- 🌱 I’m currently learning CV and Robot
+- 🌱 I’m currently learning CV and Robotics
 - 💬 Ask me about anything

 ### Contact Me